 A business continuity policy is the set of standards and guidelines an organization enforces to ensure resilience and proper risk management.
 Business continuity policies vary by organization and industry and require periodic updates as technologies evolve and business risks change.

-The purpose of this policy is to set practices for establishing the mandatory requirements for the installation, configuration, and implementation of information technology systems.
+This policy aims to set practices for establishing the mandatory requirements for the installation, configuration, and implementation of information technology systems.

 Data Protection and Privacy